SaladTechnologies/netdata/docs/alerts-and-notifications/notifications/centralized-cloud-notifications/centralized-cloud-notifications-reference.md

 ## Alert Notification Silencing Rules

-Netdata Cloud offers a silencing rule engine to mute alert notifications based on specific conditions related to nodes or alert types.
+Netdata Cloud offers a silencing rule engine to mute Alert notifications based on specific conditions related to nodes or Alert types.
 Learn how to manage these settings [here](/docs/alerts-and-notifications/notifications/centralized-cloud-notifications/manage-alert-notification-silencing-rules.md).

 ## Flood Protection